andersmurphy/andersmurphy-blog/resources/posts/2025-04-07-clojure-realtime-collaborative-web-apps-without-clojurescript.md

 That app had zero ClojureScript!
 What's even more wild is it had zero user written client side JS.
 Instead it uses [Datastar](https://data-star.dev).
 A tiny 11.4kb (brotli compressed) JS framework that lets you write reactive web apps with simple server side rendering.

+This post is intended as a very quick introduction to some of the concepts and features of Datastar.
+So buckle up.

-I've rolled my own opinionated Clojure mini framework that builds on Datastar called [hyperlith](https://github.com/andersmurphy/hyperlith), but Datastar itself is both backend language and framework agnostic.
+*Note:  I've rolled my own opinionated Clojure mini framework that builds on Datastar called [hyperlith](https://github.com/andersmurphy/hyperlith), but Datastar itself is both backend language and framework agnostic.*

 ## The same model as React

-With Datastar you can still use the same `view = f (state)` model the difference is  the `view` is on the client `f (state)` stays on the server.
+With Datastar you can still use the same `view = f (state)` model.
+The difference is  the `view` is on the client and `f (state)` stays on the server.

+## Show me the code

 Lets start with a minimal shim, this is for the initial page load: